angshuman0baruah/salesforce-connection-using-node/README.md

 1. Log in your Salesforce administrator account
 2. Enable API from
-	a.
-Manage Users->Profile
+	- Manage Users->Profile
-	b. scroll down to Administrative Permissions
+	- Scroll down to Administrative Permissions
-	c. check the API Enabled box.
+	- Check the API Enabled box.
 3. Generate Token :
-	a.
-In the User Menu, select Setup.
+	- In the User Menu, select Setup.
-	b.
-In the menu on the left, under Personal Setup, expand My Personal Information, and then click Reset My Security Token.
+	- In the menu on the left, under Personal Setup, expand My Personal Information, and then click Reset My Security Token.
-	c.
-Follow onscreen instructions.
+	- Follow onscreen instructions.
-	d.
-A new email message will be sent.
+	- A new email message will be sent.
-	e.
-Over there you will find out token as Security Token.
+	- Over there you will find out token as Security Token.
 4. Always you have to make connection and login for fetch records from Salesforce.